andrewmoise/grits/README.md

 * `peer` - Connect to a network of grits servers to share content
 * `tracker` - Host a network of peers

-These are obviously closely related, but for now the peer-to-peer communication modules are separated from the file mirroring modules.
+Mirror/origin and peer/tracker are obviously closely related, but for now the base peer-to-peer communication modules are separated from the file mirroring modules.

 * `pin` - Configure a "pin" on a particular part of the file space, keep its files always in local storage.
 This is mostly unused yet, it will become a lot more relevant once remote volumes come into play.

 ### Other useful directories

 * `client/` defines vital client-side content.
 It gets populated into a special read-only volume on startup, so that clients can always access stuff within it.
-* `var/` is where all data for the server is kept.
+* `var/` is where all writable data for the server is kept.
 I think it would be fine (and recommended) to have the entire `grits/` directory outside of `var/` owned by some different user and read-only from the point of view of the server process.
 * `testbed/` is where scratch data for all the testbed's mirror servers is kept.
 This should be safe to blow away if you want to, although that will cause a repeat of the entire slow startup process including requesting all new certs for the testbed mirrors.

 ## Roadmap